CindyZhou2003/mymkdocs/docs/abroad/IELTs_speaking2.md

 2. Do you see a lot of advertising on trains or other transport?

    > Yes, I see a lot of advertising on public transport, especially on subways.
-There are posters and digital screens everywhere, and sometimes even small TVs that play commercials repeatedly.
+There are posters and digital screens everywhere.
 It’s hard to miss them because they’re strategically placed in high-traffic areas, like inside the train cars or on the platform walls.
 While some ads are creative, others can feel a bit overwhelming due to their sheer volume.

 3. Do you like advertisements?